shadowbq/BSOD_Collection/README.md

-# BSOD_Collection
+# BSOD Collection
-My collections of Blue Screens of Death
+My collections of Blue Screens of Death.
+These range from the standard BSOD, RSOD of the boot manager, to querky Amiga Failures, and purple ESXi screens.

+Enjoy :-)

 ![About](images/Blue-Screen-of-Death-Windows-10.png)